-In March 1937 the German Academic Association for Prodiction Technology (WGP) was founded initially as the University Group Science of Management (Hochschulgruppe Betriebswissenschaft – HGB), later the University Group Production Technology (Hochschulgruppe Fertigungstechnik – HGF) on the premises of the Association of Machine Tools (Vereins Deutscher Werkzeugmaschinen) on the Messe Leipzig.
+In March 1937 the German Academic Association for Production Technology (WGP) was founded initially as the University Group Science of Management (Hochschulgruppe Betriebswissenschaft – HGB), later the University Group Production Technology (Hochschulgruppe Fertigungstechnik – HGF) on the premises of the Association of Machine Tools (Verein Deutscher Werkzeugmaschinen) on the Messe Leipzig.

 „We had no idea what was coming, but we had all mutually become more open and were willing to open up our institutes to each other and speak openly about current and planned work.“